-Far-right figures were banned from Instagram.
-Except they were still up
+Facebook gave Milo and Laura Loomer plenty of time to prepare for their Instagram bans

 But there is one thing about this embargo that was interesting: Facebook made the announcement of the bans public before the bans actually took effect.
 The news went live at 2 p.m.
 ET, and when I checked to see if the accounts were down, most of them remained up—a few of which even had new posts alerting followers to their soon-to-happen ban:

 The only account that was actually offline was Louis Farrkhan.
+(Update: All of the accounts seem to be down over an hour after the news initially went live.)

 It’s an odd move for Facebook to make the announcement before actually performing the action.
 And the fact that it appears to have given these accounts time to divert traffic to a new location makes the entire situation even more mystifying.
 It’s clear that Facebook was trying to get an onslaught of positive press for cracking down on this content, thus why it embargoed the announcement to so many outlets.
 But the company hadn’t even done the simple action it announced to so many reporters.